GermanFind a programme

 January 2022 start: 1 December 2021

-Preliminary contact with staff from the Department of German can be made at any time of the year.
-Applicants are strongly encouraged to make contact before submitting an application.
+The deadlines for funding applications fall well in advance of these dates.
+Preliminary contact with staff from the Department of German is welcome at any time of the year.
+We strongly encourage prospective applicants to contact us early, before submitting an application.

 Open days and visits